7 things to do over the summer holidays

 Make your own cloud using things you can find around your home.

-Follow the video above and you can also use some written instructions.
+Follow the video above and you can also use some Make a cloud in a glass.